Slicer/teem/src/biff/README.txt

 --- Required:
-   "Biff:" : the information in this annotation has been manually verified or "Biff?" : this annotation automatically generated, and needs verification (If you want to add information about biff usage which doesn't fit within the format described here, don't start the comment with "/* Biff:" or "/* Biff?")
+   "Biff:" : the information in this annotation has been manually verified or "Biff?" : this annotation automatically generated, and needs verification.
+Currently *any* comment after the function return type is assumed to be a Biff annotation, though in the future this simple syntax may be expanded to include other (non-biff) info about the function

 --- Optional:
 "(private)" : this function is private (as described above).
 Otherwise, from